INFORMSJoC/2023.0322/README.md

 ## Source code
 The **src** folder contains a sample of the raw data used in the paper and different scales of case studies for the rebalancing optimization.
 Specifically, the folder contains the following data files:

+The **solver** folder contains the solvers of the regularized diagonal Distance Metric Learning (DML) problems.

+1. RereDiagDmlADMMDistributed.jl: The main solver of the optimization problem with ADMM-based parallelization.
+It can split the problem with many blocks of samples, and is suitable for large-scale industrial applications.
+2. RereDmlLpSolver.jl: The solver based on Linear Programming.
+It has three typical use cases: (1) The solver of the DML problem when no regularization is used; (2) The solver of the DML problem when L1 regularization is used; (3) The solver of the optimization problem in the first line of the ADMM functions.
+3. RereDiagDmlSolverLangMul.jl: The solver based on Lagrange Multiplier Method (Augmented Lagrangian Function).
+It is used to compare the performances with ADMM-based solver.
+4. RereDiagDmlSolverPf2.jl: The solver based on Penalty Function Method.
+It is also used to compare the performances with ADMM-based solver.

 1. 0-RawData: 3-month raw data of station-level bike demand and inventory status.
 2. 1-DemandData: aggregated bike demand features with regional station inventory status.
 3. 2-DataWeather: Data table with weather conditions for model inputs.